Abibubble/ms4-lead-shot-hazard/README.md

 ### Future Features

+* Stock count for each product size, including out-of-stock sizes.
 * Add to bag button is disabled if the product is out of stock.
 * Recommended products at the bottom of the checkout page.
-* Retrieve or re-set a forgotten password.
+* Retrieve or reset a forgotten password.
-* Stock count for each product size, including out of stock sizes.
-* Social media login via Facebook
+* Social media login via Facebook.
-* Special offers
+* Special offers.

 ### Audio

 * All audio is owned by the band Lead Shot Hazard.
 * As I am a member of Lead Shot Hazard, I own joint rights to use all audio that the band has created.
-* The audio that is available on the individual product details pages has been trimmed down to approximately 30 seconds, to allow the user to hear a sample of the band's music, without being able to listen to the entire songs for free.
+* The audio that is available on the individual product details pages has been trimmed down to approximately 30 seconds, to allow the user to hear a sample of the band's music, without being able to listen to the entire song for free.

 ### Defensive Design

 * Form validation
   * This has been used on every form input on the site to ensure the correct data is added.
-  * If incorrect data is added, red warning text appears, to instruct the user of how to fix the error.
+  * If incorrect data is added, red warning text appears, to instruct the user on how to fix the error.
   * Image file uploads are validated by [Django's ImageField](https://docs.djangoproject.com/en/3.2/ref/models/fields/#imagefield), to ensure that the images that are uploaded are genuine images, and aren't malicious.
   * Audio file uploads are validated by [python-magic](https://pypi.org/project/python-magic/), to ensure that the audio files that are uploaded are genuine audio files, and aren't malicious.
 * Adding products to the bag